 OK, you can do one of two things here…

-1. Place a sheet of parchment or foil in the tart pan (I used a 13 x 4 rectangular tart pan, but a round 8 or 9-inch tart or springform pan will work just as well) and fill with pie weights or, dried beans or rice and blind bake the crust in a preheated 350 degree oven for 10 minutes.
-Remove the pie weights and foil and bake for another 5 minutes or until somewhat firm and very slightly golden brown.
+1. Place a sheet of parchment or foil in the tart pan (I used a 13 x 4 rectangular tart pan, but a round 8 or 9-inch tart or springform pan will work just as well) and fill with pie weights or dried beans or rice, and blind bake the crust in a preheated 350 degree oven for 10 minutes.
+Remove the pie weights and foil and bake for another 5 minutes or until somewhat firm and very lightly golden brown.
 This is the method I used for the apple tart you see.
 I find the crust gets too dark in certain areas upon baking again, so next time I’m going to use the number 2 method below..

 - 4 oz of mascarpone cheese, at room temperature*

 - 4 oz of cream cheese, at room temperature*